Introducing Parallel Search: the highest accuracy web search API engineered for AI

 ## These results are possible because we've built a proprietary web index and a vertically-integrated search stack from the ground up, designed for AIs

-We are able to achieve state-of-the-art results because we have spent the last two years building the infrastructure to control the full search stack, enabling optimization at every layer and feedback loops that continuously improve performance.
+We are able to achieve state-of-the-art results because we have spent the last two years building the infrastructure to innovate across the full search stack, enabling optimization at every layer and feedback loops that continuously improve performance.

-**Index:** One of the fastest-growing, freshest, deepest, and largest web indexes with billions of pages crawled and indexed specifically for AI consumption, with hundreds of millions of new pages added daily.
+**Index:** One of the fastest-growing, freshest, deepest, and largest web indexes with 1B+ pages added or refreshed daily.

-**Ranking:** We rank and compress webpage results based on the density of tokens that are suitable for LLM reasoning, not pages optimized for human browsing.
-Our proprietary models and algorithms score based on token relevance, context window efficiency, and cross-source validation, rather than click-through probability or engagement.
+**Ranking:** We retrieve and rank with a different optimization objective than traditional search.
+Instead of ranking URLs for humans to click on, we identify the most relevant and authoritative tokens suitable for LLM reasoning.
+Our proprietary models and algorithms score based on token relevance, page and domain authority, context window efficiency, and cross-source validation, rather than click-through probability or engagement.

 ## Leading AI teams build on our Search API - and so do we

 Today, the most sophisticated builders choose to create and deploy AI, with search powered by Parallel.
-This includes Clay, Amp by Sourcegraph, Owner, Starbridge, Actively, Genpact, and leading Fortune 100 companies.
 These companies have tested alternatives and understand that the decisions their agents make, whether it’s Sourcegraph Amp’s coding agent solving bugs, _Claygent_ powering every GTM decision, Starbridge discovering government RFPs, or a Fortune 100 insurer underwriting claims better than human underwriters, all depend on the quality of their web data.

 The result is infrastructure that's been battle-tested and continuously refined under the demands of real-world agent workloads.